MatthewPatey/Fixel/paper/sections/lang_evol.md

 ## Compiler Tools

 After evaluating our goals for Fixel as well as our group's programming background, we made the design decision to use Python as the target language for our compiler.
+Additionally, we chose to implement the compiler in Python.
 This allowed us to use the well-documented *PLY* (Python Lex-Yacc) lexer and parser tools to develop our translator, as well as utilize Python's runtime interpreter to facilitate more user-friendly development.

 ## Libraries

 We chose to construct our built-in functions on top of *PIL* (Python Imaging Library).
 Using PIL but abstracting away its lower levels provided us with the ability to support many complex image processing algorithms while focusing on the user-facing interface to these functions in Fixel.

-For testing, we chose to use *Mock*, an external library for testing in Python, as well as Python's built-in unit testing framework, *unittest*.
+For testing, we chose to use Python's built-in unit testing framework, *unittest*, as well as the external libraries *Mock* to assist in isolating logical units of our code, *Nose* to assist in running the tests and *Coverage* to track our code coverage.
 These libraries allowed us to quickly and effectively achieve testing coverage across our code base during the development process.

 ## Consistency